How to get financial assistance after a natural disaster strikes

 As a business owner who was affected by a declared disaster, you can access resources provided by the Small Business Administration (SBA).
 You will find four types of loans available after a disaster: physical damage loans; mitigation assistance; economic injury disaster loans; and military reservist loans.
 These loans cover things like home repairs, a business owner’s operating expenses and other financial hardships you might suffer.

-You can take advantage of these loan opportunities to help you weather any financial storm, if you have a small business affected by a declared disaster.
+You can take advantage of these loan opportunities to help you weather any financial storm if you have a small business affected by a declared disaster.

 IRS: Internal Revenue Service assistance

 The IRS, better known as the steward of tax collection, isn’t typically associated with offering a helping hand in the aftermath of a natural disaster.
-But the IRS may be able to help alleviate some pressing bills.
+However, the IRS may be able to help alleviate some pressing bills.
 For example, you may receive an extension on your tax payment deadline.
 That could be a big help if you are running low on funds while rebuilding after a natural disaster.

 DAIP: Disaster Assistance Improvement Program